 Henning Larsen Architects has worked intensively on developing hospital buildings.
 We combine spatial qualities with optimal logistics and technical main structures in sterling hospitals with safe treatment in pleasant settings.
 We believe that the architecture of the hospital regards inspiring and well-defined rooms; a rich and varied light and easily understandable organization are crucial for the well-being of the patient.
-Naturally, the architectural and spatial qualities are also important for the staff and visitors.
 When this is combined with optimal logistics and technical main structures it results in sterling hospitals where focus is on both effective and rational flow of work together with safe humane treatment in pleasant architectural settings.

 The Norwegian Radium Hospital - Research Institute - was completed in 2009.
 A single volume comprises the research complex with two wings and a central atrium.
 The volume is fitted into the landscape on a bastion that contains all plantrooms, storage and parking on the three underground levels.
 The building represents the cornerstone of a new development structure of the hospital focusing on flexibility in future heavy installations in laboratories with general as well as specialized functions such as gene and cell therapy.
 The meeting facilities for conferences and seminars as well as informal meetings among the researchers of the institution are essential to an innovative research environment.